Illinois Resources for Seniors

 Aging into one’s golden years is an exciting point in one’s life.
 Post-retirement is the perfect time to travel, try new hobbies, and find a new perspective on life.

-If you need resources for seniors in Illinois but aren’t sure where to start, continue reading.
+If you need resources for seniors in the state of Illinois but aren’t sure where to start, continue reading.

 Illinois Department on Aging